Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az network private-endpoint dns-zone-group create --resource-group secureacrsetup --endpoint-name secureacr-pe --name secureacr-zg --private-dns-zone privatelink.azurecr.io --zone-name privatelink.azurecr.io
 ```

 Everything is locked down now and you cannot even get to the ACR repositories through the Azure portal.
-In the ACR Networking blade you can add the public IP of your client if you need to view the registries (images) and would like to push an image from your local client.
+In the ACR Networking blade you can add the public IP of your client if you need to view the registries (images) and other IPs needed to to push an image from remote clients.

 ## 3. Create Network Integrated Web App